Applying for the Uniform CPA Examination

 If you previously applied prior to August 1, 2012 but do not have conditional credit, you must meet the requirements listed below to be permitted to sit for the examination after August 1, 2012.

-If you apply for licensure in Delaware after August 1, 2012, you must meet the requirements listed below before you can earn your license regardless of when you passed or initially applied for the examination.
+If you apply for licensure in Delaware after August 1, 2012, you must meet the requirements listed in section 4.1.4 of Title 24 of the Delaware Administrative Code regardless of when you passed or initially applied for the examination.

 If you have never applied for the examination as a candidate of Delaware, you must meet the requirements listed below before you will be permitted to sit for the examination.

 You must have completed each of the following: